Universal Exact Compression of Differentially Private Mechanisms: Poisson Private Representation

 \begin{theorem}[Metric privacy of PPR] If the mechanism $P_{Z|X}$ satisfies $\varepsilon \cdot d_{\mathcal{X}}$-privacy, then PPR $P_{(Z_{i})_{i},K|X}$ with parameter $\alpha>1$ satisfies $2\alpha\varepsilon \cdot d_{\mathcal{X}}$-privacy. \end{theorem} \myskip

 Refer to Appendices~\ref{sec:pf_eps_dp} and \ref{sec:eps_delta_dp_2} for the proofs.
 In Theorem \ref{thm:eps_dp} and Theorem \ref{thm:eps_delta_dp_2}, PPR imposes a multiplicative penalty $2\alpha$ on the privacy parameter $\varepsilon$. \iflongver This penalty can be made arbitrarily close to $2$ by taking $\alpha$ close to $1$, which increases the communication cost (see Theorem \ref{thm:logk_bound_simple}).
+Compared to minimal random coding which has a factor $2$ penalty in the DP guarantee \cite{havasi2019minimal,shah2022optimal}, the $2\alpha$ factor in PPR is slightly larger, though PPR ensures exact simulation (unlike \cite{havasi2019minimal,shah2022optimal} which are approximate).
+The method in \cite{feldman2021lossless} does not have a penalty on $\varepsilon$, but the utility and compression size depends on computational hardness assumptions on the pseudorandom number generator, and there is no guarantee that the compression size is close to the optimum.
+In comparison, the compression and privacy guarantees of PPR are \emph{unconditional} and does not rely on computational assumptions.

-In order to make the penalty close to $1$, we have to consider $(\varepsilon,\delta)$-differential privacy, and allow a small failure probability, i.e., a small increase in $\delta$.
-The \else To reduce the penalty, the \fi following result shows that PPR can compress any $\varepsilon$-DP mechanism into a $(\approx \varepsilon,\, \approx 0)$-DP mechanism as long as $\alpha$ is close enough to $1$. \iflongver More generally, PPR can compress an $(\varepsilon,\delta)$-DP mechanism into an $(\approx\varepsilon,\,\approx2\delta)$-DP mechanism for $\alpha$ close to $1$. \fi The proof is in Appendix \ref{sec:pf_eps_delta_dp}.
+In order to make the penalty of PPR close to $1$, we have to consider $(\varepsilon,\delta)$-differential privacy, and allow a small failure probability, i.e., a small increase in $\delta$.
+The \else To reduce the penalty, the \fi following result shows that PPR can compress any $\varepsilon$-DP mechanism into a $(\approx \varepsilon,\, \approx 0)$-DP mechanism as long as $\alpha$ is close enough to $1$ (i.e., almost no inflation). \iflongver More generally, PPR can compress an $(\varepsilon,\delta)$-DP mechanism into an $(\approx\varepsilon,\,\approx2\delta)$-DP mechanism for $\alpha$ close to $1$. \fi The proof is in Appendix \ref{sec:pf_eps_delta_dp}.

 \myskip

 \begin{theorem}[Tighter $(\varepsilon,\delta)$-DP of PPR] If the mechanism $P_{Z|X}$ is $(\varepsilon,\delta)$-differentially private, then PPR $P_{(Z_{i})_{i},K|X}$ with parameter $\alpha>1$ is $(\alpha\varepsilon+\tilde{\varepsilon},\,2(\delta+\tilde{\delta}))$-differentially private, for every $\tilde{\varepsilon}\in(0,1]$ and $\tilde{\delta}\in(0,1/3]$ that satisfy $\alpha\le e^{-4.2}\tilde{\delta}\tilde{\varepsilon}^{2} / (-\ln\tilde{\delta}) +1$. \end{theorem} \myskip